 - summarize essays.

-- use effective research methods and proper documentation technique.
+- use effective research methods and proper citation technique.

-- adapt to various writing requirements calling for a range of rhetorical approaches.
+- adapt to various writing requirements that call for a range of rhetorical approaches.

 - think and write critically.

-- write effective essays meeting first-year university expectations for content, organization, style, mechanics, and grammar.
+- write effective essays that meet first-year university expectations for content, organization, style, mechanics, and grammar.